Neuromodulation: Technology at the Neural Interface

 Manuscripts are accepted for publication only when the authors satisfy the concerns and suggestions of reviewers and the Editors and meet the scientific and editorial standards of Neuromodulation.

-Public Commentary: All reviewers are asked to submit a public commentary that will be included at the end of all published articles.
+Public Commentary: All reviewers are asked to submit a public commentary that will be included at the end of all published articles (with the exception of case reports and technical notes).
 For examples of previously published commentaries, please visit: SAMPLE COMMENTARIES.docx.

 Conflict of Interests: Journal editors, editorial board members, and peer reviewers are asked to withdraw from the review or decisions about manuscripts in which any circumstances might prevent them from offering unbiased editorial decisions.
 For information regarding the responsibilities and rights of editors and reviewers, please refer to The Council of Science Editors' "Editorial Policy Statements" to which Neuromodulation subscribes. http://www.councilscienceeditors.org.